hlfshell/CanThey/README.md

   * removeSpaces - default: true - whether or not to remove all spaces from the ACL.

 # Express Middleware
 There are two forms of Express Middleware available, as shown in the examples below.
-Both will accept the same parameters.
 ```js
 var Cte = require('canthey').Express
 var canThey = new Cte(